szechy/Zchryrr/README.md

 * \#CuteCatMeBro - Serves up random cute cat images from Tumblr.
 Because who couldn't use more cute cats?

 * Select memes will be able to be generated on the fly.
 To start, it'll just be some of my favorites.

-* Chuck Testa mode - Will reply "Nope.
-Chuck Testa" to all questions when he is mentioned

 How To Contribuite
 --------------------------------